A Cure for Peyronie’s Disease

 We hope to collaborate with clinicians to bring this groundbreaking technology to those seeking a permanent conservative Peyronie’s solution once we are approved by the FDA.
 We are also hopeful that this therapy will be fully covered by insurance at that time.

-What’s involved with each ExoSurge Treatment?
+What’s involved with ExoSurge Therapeutics?

-We discovered that most patients are best suited receiving a single ExoSurge® treatment once daily, and each treatment takes about 20 minutes from start to finish.
+Most patients are best suited receiving a single ExoSurge® treatment once daily, and each treatment takes about 20 minutes from start to finish.
 The total number of ExoSurge® treatments required for each patient is determined by the size and density of the treated penile plaque areas (the longer the plaque has been in place, the denser it typically becomes).
 We must also evaluate and manage the status of any Peyronie’s accelerators in each patient, existing health paradigms, and which of the ten various plaque structures is predominant.
 Failure to optimize these latter aspects dramatically slows improvement with plaque reduction.

 Reported side effects from ExoSurge® have included penile bruising, swelling, and mild pain at the injection site.